 S.Taylor (2015) ‘Identity construction’ in K.Tracy (ed) International Encyclopedia of Language and Social Interaction Wiley-Blackwell The International Encyclopedia of Language and Social Interaction ISBN 978-1-118-61110-4

-I am presentation chair for the new Level 3 module Advancing Social Psychology (DD317), after co-chairing the production with Eleni Andreouli.
+I was presentation chair for the 2017 presentation of the Level 3 module Advancing Social Psychology (DD317), after co-chairing the production with Eleni Andreouli.
 I lead a blog for the module and the cross-disciplinary social psychology that it presents.
 The blog can be accessed here: https://learn1.open.ac.uk/mod/oublog/view.php?u=sjt38

 My other work on the current psychology programme includes contributions to Living Psychology (DD210), Investigating Psychology 2 (DE200) and Investigating Psychology 3 (DE300).
 I also wrote the chapter on Identities for the Level 1 module Understanding Social Lives (DD102).
 In 2018/19 I will be part of the presentation team for the new postgraduate module Evaluating Psychology: Research and Practice (DD803).